kekek/sdk/readme.md

 # description

-this is api request for jiaoyishi with jwt.
+	This is api request help for jiaoyishi with jwt.

+## install

+	composer require kekek/sdk

+## dependence
+	emarref/jwt